vnode/ansible-role-ypserver/README.md

 # Role Variables
 Available variables are listed below, including their default values (see `defaults/main.yml`).
-Any of these *should* be implemented.
+All of these *should* be implemented.
 If you find they are not, please [open an issue](https://github.com/vnode/ansible-role-ypserver/issues) in the GitHub repository.

 ## Required variables